zammad/zammad-admin-documentation/settings/security/third-party.rst

 Another big advantage of this feature is that your user doesn't need to remember another password.

+You can deactivate logging in via :ref:`security_password_login` if any of the mentioned authentication providers are enabled in your instance.

 .. toctree::
    :caption: Login Providers
    :maxdepth: 1